hari-bhandari/uploadzone-react/src/component/README.md

 # Images uploader UI component
-This is a fork of [react-images-upload](https://github.com/JakeHartnell/react-images-upload).
-We added the *maxFiles* prop to limit the amount of uploaded images.

 Simple component for upload and validate (client side) images with preview built with React.js.
 This package use [react-flip-move](https://github.com/joshwcomeau/react-flip-move) for animate the file preview images.